Emotion (Carly Rae Jepsen album)

 Emotion (stylized as E•MO•TION) is the third studio album by Canadian singer and songwriter Carly Rae Jepsen.
-It was released on June 24, 2015 in Japan.
+It was initially released on June 24, 2015, in Japan, and later was released internationally on August 21.
 Looking to transition from the bubblegum pop-oriented nature of her second studio album, Kiss (2012), Jepsen found inspiration in 1980s music and alternative styles.
 She enlisted a team of mainstream and indie collaborators, including Sia, Mattman & Robin, Dev Hynes, Ariel Rechtshaid, Rostam Batmanglij, Greg Kurstin, and Peter Svensson of the Cardigans, culminating in a largely synth-pop-centric effort.

 Emotion received favourable reviews from music critics, who praised its pop escapism.
 The album debuted at number sixteen on the US Billboard 200 with 16,153 units.
 In Canada, it became her third top ten, peaking at number eight in Canada with 2,600 copies.
-The album fared better in Japan, debuting at number eight with 12,189 physical copies sold and subsequently being certified Gold by the Recording Industry Association of Japan (RIAJ) for shipments exceeding 100,000 copies.
+The album fared better in Japan, debuting at number eight with 12,189 physical copies sold and subsequently being certified Gold by RIAJ for shipments exceeding 100,000 copies.

 The album was preceded by the release of its lead single, "I Really Like You", which reached top five in several territories including the United Kingdom and Japan.
-It was followed by "Run Away with Me" and "Your Type".
+It was followed by "All That", the title track "Emotion", "Run Away with Me", "Warm Blood" and "Making the Most of the Night".
+Following the albums release, "Your Type" and "Boy Problems" were released as the final singles.
 Jepsen embarked on the Gimmie Love Tour in support of the album in November 2015, with a second leg commencing in February 2016.
 In April 2016, she toured Canada in support of the album as the opening act for Hedley on their Hello World Tour.

 Emotion reinvigorated Jepsen's career as an "indie darling", garnering her a cult following.
-Rolling Stone and Paste ranked among the "The 250 Greatest Albums of the 21st Century So Far" in 2025 at number 112 and 58, respectively.
+In 2025, Rolling Stone and Paste ranked it among "The 250 Greatest Albums of the 21st Century So Far" at number 112 and 58, respectively.
 The album was shortlisted for the 2016 Polaris Music Prize.
-A companion extended play (EP) entitled Emotion: Side B (2016) was released on its first anniversary and features eight songs that were cut from the original project.
+A companion extended play (EP) entitled Emotion: Side B (2016) was released on its first anniversary, featuring eight songs that were cut from the original project.
 To celebrate the album's tenth anniversary, it was re-released on October 17, 2025, and contains four additional songs not included on the initial release.